-- · our ability to achieve revenue growth; - · our ability to effectively manage medical expense amounts; - the cost of expanding our operations, including our geographic scope, and our offerings, including our marketing efforts; - · our rate of progress in launching, commercializing and establishing adoption of our services; and - the effect of competing technological and market developments.
+- our ability to achieve revenue growth; - our ability to effectively manage medical expense amounts; - the cost of expanding our operations, including our geographic scope, and our offerings, including our marketing efforts; - · our rate of progress in launching, commercializing and establishing adoption of our services; and - the effect of competing technological and market developments.

 To the extent that we raise additional capital through the sale of equity or convertible debt securities, your ownership interest will be diluted, and the terms of these securities may include liquidation or other preferences that adversely affect your rights as a securityholder.
 For example, on December 13, 2022, in connection with our issuance of an unsecured promissory note (the "VGS Promissory Note") to VBC Growth SPV LLC ("VGS"), we entered into a Warrant Agreement with VGS (the "VGS Warrant Agreement") pursuant to which P3 LLC issued warrants to purchase 429,180 shares of our Class A common stock at an exercise price of \$4.26 per share (the "VGS Warrants") to VGS.
-In addition, on April 6, 2023, we consummated a private placement pursuant to the securities purchase agreement (the "Securities Purchase Agreement"), in which we sold an aggregate of 69,157,145 shares of Class A common stock, warrants to purchase an aggregate of 59,934,479 shares of Class A common stock and pre-funded warrants to purchase an aggregate of 10,755,490 shares of Class A common stock.
 In addition, debt financing and preferred equity financing, if available, may involve agreements that include covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, making capital expenditures or declaring dividends and these forms of financing may have rights, preferences, and privileges senior to those of holders of our common stock.
 If we raise additional funds through collaborations, strategic alliances or marketing, distribution or licensing arrangements with third parties, we may be required to relinquish valuable rights to our technologies, intellectual property, or future revenue streams or grant licenses on terms that may not be favorable to us.
 Furthermore, any capital raising efforts may divert our management from their day-to-day activities, which may adversely affect our ability to advance development activities.
-If we are unable to raise additional funds when needed, we may be required to delay, limit, reduce or terminate development attract new members and partner physicians to our platform and position our platform as a convenient and accepted way to access and deliver healthcare;
+If we are unable to raise additional funds when needed, we may be required to delay, limit, reduce or terminate development efforts.